Smeg (appliances): Other activities

 Smeg started in the residential sector, and later entered the commercial market.
 Smeg Foodservice manufactures appliances for the hotel, restaurant and catering market, and Smeg Instruments supplies disinfection equipment to hospitals and dental surgeries.

 Business

-The design and manufacture of Smeg appliances is concentrated in four factories based in Northern Italy, each specialising in a specific type of appliance.
+The design and manufacture of Smeg appliances is concentrated in four factories located in Northern Italy, each specialising in a specific type of appliance.
 Smeg has subsidiaries worldwide, overseas offices and an extensive sales network.
 Smeg has developed products in collaboration with architects and designers including Guido Canali (who also designed the company headquarters in Guastalla), Mario Bellini, Renzo Piano, Marc Newson and deepdesign.

 Production takes place in six plants in Italy and China (Guastalla, Milan, Turin, Chieti, Bonferraro and Shenzhen).
 The subsidiary SMEG Deutschland GmbH is active in Germany.
-SMEG is represented worldwide with 16 branches, in Great Britain, France, Belgium, Netherlands, Germany, Sweden, Denmark, Spain, Portugal, Russia, Ukraine, Kazakhstan, South Africa, USA, Australia, Mozambique as well as two representative offices in Hong Kong and Saudi Arabia.
+SMEG is represented worldwide with 17 branches, in the United Kingdom, France, Belgium, the Netherlands, Germany, Sweden, Denmark, Spain, Portugal, Russia, Ukraine, Kazakhstan, South Africa, the USA, Australia, Mexico, and Mozambique, as well as two representative offices in Hong Kong and Saudi Arabia.